Product Stewardship and Extended Producer Responsibility (EPR)

 This section contains product-specific case studies or reports that highlight impacts of product stewardship programs.
 Examples include both voluntary and mandatory programs.

-CalRecycle's report (a contractor report prepared for the California Department of Conservation, Division of Recycling) titled, "Evaluating End-of-Life Beverage Container Management Systems for California" 2009, contains case studies that discuss program costs, impacts, and other outcomes.
+CalRecycle's report (a contractor report prepared for the California Department of Conservation, Division of Recycling) titled, "Evaluating End-of-Life Beverage Container Management Systems for California" (PDF, 6 MB) 2009, contains case studies that discuss program costs, impacts, and other outcomes.
 For example, the industry-run British Columbia beverage container recycling program has achieved an overall recovery rate of 80 percent, and includes difficult-to-recycle items such as gable tops and aseptic containers, and all beverage containers besides milk.
-Below are links to presentations from an April 2009 stakeholder meeting on these programs:

 Carpet America Recovery Effort (CARE) is a voluntary carpet recycling program in the United States.
 CARE annual reports provide in-depth information about issues concerning carpet recycling.
 CARE reports that in 2008 4.3 percent of carpet discards were recycled nationally.

 Washington State Electronics Law (PDF, 823 KB).
 A PowerPoint presentation by Sego Jackson and Walter Alcorn at the April 28, 2008 CIWMB workshop titled, " EPR in Action: Program Design and Implementation."
 This case study of the Washington e-waste producer responsibility law explains background on the law, some notes on implementation, and lessons learned.

 Electronics Stewardship in Hennepin and St. Louis Counties, Minnesota (PDF,168 KB).
 This case study by the Product Stewardship Institute found that Hennepin and St. Louis Counties realized cost savings of $680,000 and $90,000, respectively, during the first year of the producer-run programs.